-How can I apply to the physical therapy program?
+How can I apply to the doctorate in physical therapy program?

 Do I have to wait until after I graduate from my undergraduate degree program before applying?

-No. About half of our applicants apply during the fall of their final undergraduate year, less than half of the applicants have already graduated at the time of application.
-In addition we typically have several applicants who apply during their junior year.
+No. About half of our applicants apply during the fall of their final undergraduate year, and the other half have already graduated at the time of application.

 How many pre-requisites may be in-process when I submit my application?

-We do not have a limit of prerequisite courses that can be "in progress", but you need to submit a plan of how you would get them all done by September of the year you enter PT.
+We do not have a limit of prerequisite courses that can be "in progress" at the time of application; however, if you are accepted in the program, you will need to submit a plan to complete all the prerequisite courses before the start of Summer Semester 1, which is generally the week before Memorial Day.
 All prerequisite courses must be passed at a level of C (2.00) or better.
-Also please realize that each prerequisite course "in progress" will be a question mark on your application because we simply have no way of knowing how well you will do in that course.
-When comparing applicants, you can understand that we will be concerned about applications with question marks, so it is best to have as much done as possible before the Jan deadline.
+Also, please realize that each prerequisite course "in progress" will be a question mark on your application because we simply have no way of knowing how well you will do in that course.
+When comparing applicants, you can understand that we will be concerned about applications with question marks, so it is best to have as much done as possible by the time you submit your application.

 Is it possible to take a pre-requisite course after the DPT program has commenced?